 FIFA President Sepp Blatter's account was also hacked by the SEA, as was the account @FIFAWorldCup.

-The United States Congress are taking some hefty steps to combat groups like yourself and Anonymous now.
+The United States Congress are taking some hefty steps to combat groups like yours and Anonymous now.
 How do you see the future of cyberwarfare progressing?

 I've heard that the Syrian government and President Assad himself are proud of the SEA's work.
 Where do you guys stand on this?
 Do you feel like you're doing some of the government's work for them?

 Yes, that's true, but we're not doing the government’s job.
 They are proud of us because we're doing the right thing and defending our country.

 What does this attack say about the cybersecurity used by the American press and stock exchange?